kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 as a helper to check our tagged bugs ensuring that nothing falls through the cracks.
 The Readme.md of the linked project has some more details and use case example.

+## Outdated/Deprecated

+These info is kept around for a while in case one encounters older bugs which still use those tags or processes.
+Sometime later these sections will be removed.

+### tagging `server-next` (deprecated)

+Since early 2022 we have had enough control over the backlog bugs that the former set of `server-next` + `server-todo` bugs was reduced to just `server-todo`.
+The reason for that was that we found the capacity to work even on bugs that didn't fulfil the rather strict rules we used to have for `server-next`.

+> Since the backlog is bigger than what can be achieved in a short time, there is the extra classification via the tag
+> `server-next`.
+That tag is set by the Triager (or anyone else working on doing the Root-Cause-Analysis or a Fix) to
+> reflect that this is an issue that shall be tackled by the Teams resources "next".
+>
+> Another reason to add `server-next` in some cases is to preserve high quality contributions of the community.
+An example might be a report that the user already bisected and created a patch for - in those cases the benefit diminishes by bit rot way too fast, so handling that next helps to retain the work the reporters did.
+And vice versa it might encourage one or the other to provide more high quality bugs.
+>
+> The goal is to have this list around ~20 bugs most of the time, if dropping below we can refill with candidates from the *~ubuntu-server* subscribed bugs.
+But if it grows significantly out of this range it is non-realistic to expect those issues to be handled in time, we should communicate so to the reporters.
+>
+> The rules of the `server-next` tag are as follows:
+>
+> 1. Must not tag unless bug is actionable.
+Doesn't mean it must have a patch, only that a developer has enough information to
+>    work on the bug, even if it means more debugging.
+> 2. Tag only if one of these two things are true:
+>     1. Delays will discourage this excellent community contribution.
+>     2. If you believe it affects a major use case for Ubuntu server users.
+In this case you should also set the bug Importance.
+> 3. The set of all bugs tagged `server-next` must be kept small.
+If it grows, the lowest priority bugs tagged `server-next` must
+>    be removed until the list isn’t too big.
+> 4. This tag is for the Ubuntu Server triage community and is not for tracking of internal Canonical customer requests.
+Whether a
+>    Canonical customer has made a request in relation to a particular bug makes no difference and provides no additional priority
+>    under this process.
+A Canonical customer bug may still be tagged if it qualifies under these criteria.
+> 5. If the bug is assigned to or otherwise owned by someone on our team, there is no need to tag it.
+> 6. Remove the tag when the bug is assigned to or otherwise owned by someone on our team.

+> * **Server-next expiration** - default after **60 days**
+>   If we considered a bug actionable and added it to server-next, but then no update happened in 60 days that usually means
+>   something went wrong.
+Often bugs are blocked on external constraints.
+This needs to be evaluated as a case-by-case decision.
+>   Most common cases are, that it turns out:
+>     * that the bug is not solvable/reasonable the way it was planned -> re-triage, maybe drop server-next.
+>     * that it is actually fixed or otherwise progressed without update -> update bug
+>     * that we failed to give it the required focus -> add the server-triage-discuss tag to the bug and bring it in the next
+>       standup